romerorocha/dungeon-crawler/README.md

 # Dungeon Crawler

-A blazing fast RPG (from the book "Hands-on Rust").
+A blazing fast RPG.
+From the book "Hands-on Rust".

 ## Description